Welcome to

 Becoming a Client

 At the beginning, we schedule 2-3 appointments for a comprehensive initial evaluation.
-This in-depth assessment ensures we understand your concerns, symptoms, and challenges.
+This period of assessment ensures we understand your concerns, symptoms, and challenges.
 We'll delve into your psychological history, family and cultural influences, and any past attempts at change.
 Together, we will outline your goals and identify any external or internal obstacles that could hinder your progress.
 The treatment plan we propose will be tailored to match your unique cognitive, emotional, and psychological needs, aspirations and capacity for imagination.
 We will explain the rationale behind the suggested approach, ensuring we set clear, mutual expectations about the type of therapy, frequency of sessions, and the overall timeline before proceeding.

 Frequency and Duration of Sessions